muhsinh/ec2-through-macOS/README.md

-### This is a full guide on starting and stopping an Amazon AWS Ec2 instance through terminal and a Python IDE
+### This is a full guide on starting and stopping an Amazon AWS EC2 instance through terminal